top of page

 Class size: 6 students

-Each class includes:
+Each workshop includes:

 • Ten weekly, 1.5 hour class meetings, for a total of 15 hours live instruction